USMAI-Library-Consortium/sru-queryer/readme.md

 As part of the 'Integrating with APIs' functionality (The second-to-last section), this class has a corresponding dict representation.
 Internally, the library will use this dict to create a boolean operator object.
 Keep in mind that these are validated the same as the Boolean Operator class, so the requirements are all the same.
 This will NOT work with a custom boolean operator that extends the functionality of CQLBooleanOperatorBase.

 You MUST include 'type' and 'operator' for a dict to be recognized as a Boolean Operator.
-The 'conditions' array, just like above, is required can contain SearchClause dicts, Boolean Operator dicts, or RawCQL dicts.
+The 'conditions' array, just like above, is required and can contain SearchClause dicts, Boolean Operator dicts, or RawCQL dicts.

 The format is as follows: